Taking SAAM Beyond Awareness into Action

 - Join CAASE for one of our monthly events during SAAM.
 Surviving the Mic: Virtually Together is an online gathering space for survivors of sexual harm and those who support them.
 Let’s Chat Over Lunch is our monthly virtual community forum where we discuss current cultural events, media, and news headlines related to sexual harm and/or social injustice.
 Learn more about these events and others on our website.

 Being politically engaged is a powerful way to advocate for survivors and make an impact in ending sexual harm.
-This could include voting, calling in your friends, family, and community to get involved;, flagging bills that need our attention, and supporting elected officials who are prioritizing anti-gender-based violence in their work.
+This could include voting, calling in your friends, family, and community to get involved; flagging bills that need our attention, and supporting elected officials who are prioritizing anti-gender-based violence in their work.

 CAASE’s policy team regularly shares our legislative priorities.
 You can stay up to date on these issues by subscribing to our newsletter and following us on social media.
 We count on our community to take part in our calls to action such as sharing important news and updates and filing witness slips.
 CAASE’s Policy Team advocates for local and statewide legislation and policies that give more options to survivors, hold systems and perpetrators accountable, and prevent violence and harm from occurring in the first place.